 Various types of perennial sunflowers.
 Beautiful sunflower varieties: Helianthus debilis, angustifolius and decapetalus.
-Helenium autumnale sneezeweed and other Helenium species.
+Heliomeris and Helenium.

 Also, discover a perpetual sunflower you may not want to plant.